+Let’s chat about how FAST summer flies by!
 Sometimes, (okay all of the time) we get so busy over the summer that we BLINK and suddenly it’s August 1st.
 I distinctly remember several August 1st days in my career when I said to myself, “I didn’t get anything done that I wanted to this summer!
 Where did time go?”
-I would become a Teaching Tornado as I tried to scramble to put different pieces of content and instructional changes together for the new year.
+I would spent the next three weeks frantically trying to scramble to put different pieces of content and instructional changes together for the new school year.

-What if I told you that I’m here to help you this summer?
-What if I told you that you CAN make positive, intentional changes and decisions for your classroom AND have time to relax?
-In today’s blog post, I’m going to share five common mistakes that teachers make throughout the summer when it comes to tackling their teaching to-do list the break!
+What if I told you that I’m here to help this summer?
+What if I told you that you CAN make positive, intentional changes and decisions for your classroom AND enjoy all of your time to relax?
+In this post, I’ve shared five common mistakes teachers make throughout the summer when it comes to tackling their teaching to-do list!
 Let’s dive in.

 #1: The “Where Did My Summer Go and Now What?”
 Mistake

 During the month of May, you had all kinds of ambitious ideas of things you wanted to change, alter, tweak, or add for next school year.
 On the last day of school, you got home, threw your teaching bag into the closet, and fell asleep by 7:30 pm on a Friday night.
 All you really want to do is binge a show on Netflix, sleep in, and not worry about school.
-Before you do that, though, I want you to avoid the mistake of letting summer slip away from you too quickly.
+Before you do that, though, I want you to avoid the mistake of forgetting all of that precious reflecting you’ve been doing.
 Taking just 10 minutes right now to reflect on the school year you just completed will help you to prioritize your goals for next year, and allow you to have a plan in place for your teaching.
 If you wait until August to think about what you want to change, there is a high possibility that you will be too busy to focus on what you feel you truly need.
 It’s better to think about these things right now – while it’s still fresh in your mind and your heart.

-What I don’t want is for you to go into that “Teaching Tornado” mode – where you scramble to find ANYTHING that feels “different” or “new” on August 1st.
-Different and new is great – but only if it doesn’t distract us from the areas of our teaching that we know need to be addressed.
+What I don’t want is for you to scramble to find just ANYTHING that feels “different” or “new” on August 1st.
+Different and new is great – but only if it doesn’t distract us from the areas of instruction and curriculum that we know need to be addressed.
 This quote is always on my mind at the end of the year: “If we keep doing what we have always done, we’re going to get the same results.”
 Making the time NOW to reflect on things that went well and areas we can improve is one of the secrets to a great educator.
 Knowing our strengths and weaknesses benefits our students and our effectiveness in the classroom.

-To help you reflect on your school year so that you know exactly what you need and want to focus on this summer, I’ve created a simple Teacher Reflection Sheet.
+To help you reflect on your school year so that you know exactly what you need and want to focus on this summer or in the fall, I’ve created a simple Teacher Reflection Sheet.
 For each of the four areas: organization, management, instruction, and content, list a GLOW and a GROW.